|

 telecommunications technology, has mitigated geographical barriers, increasing

 the accessibility of healthcare services to rural and remote areas.
-This has
+This has led to a surge in hospital demand as more people can seek medical attention.
+The ongoing pandemic has underscored the ease

 and safety of virtual consultations, further boosting the demand.
 Not only does

-telemedicine advance healthcare inclusivity, but it also increases the
+telemedicine advance healthcare inclusivity, but it also increases hospital efficiency by enabling them to serve more patients.

 This

-to collaborate in treating patients, thus allowing them to manage the increased
+development fosters a more robust healthcare network by enabling hospitals to collaborate in treating patients, thereby helping them manage the increased

 demand.
 The rise of telemedicine in India is also paving the way for more